kgisl/cs8251/notes/unit5.md

 ## Pre-Unit exercise - a "Show and Tell" exercise

-A template repo titled "Challenge 3 - Learning about Files" is available in the [Projects section](http://j.mp/project8251)
+A template repo titled "Challenge 3 - Learning about Files" is available in the [Projects section](http://j.mp/project8251) - please read the `README.md` for instructions.

 ## Post-Unit exercise
 <!---